ycoady/UVic-Distributed-Systems/LAB9/README.md

 </pre>

 ## Shut down your running AWS instances!
-- In the EC2 Dashboard click 'Running Instances' and right click on your instance in the leist and select 'Instance State' > 'Terminate'.
+- In the EC2 Dashboard click 'Running Instances' and right click on your instance in the list and select 'Instance State' > 'Terminate'.